Probing the nonclassical dynamics of a quantum particle in a gravitational field

 \Paragraph{Source mass configuration} We now consider the setting depicted in Fig.~\ref{fig:exp-scheme} in which two macroscopic spherical source masses $M_1$ and $M_2$ are situated in the vicinity of the interfering particle of mass $m$, the centres of mass all lined up on the $x$-axis to facilitate a one-dimensional treatment.
 The mass $M_1$ is placed at $x=-d_1$ left of the particle and $M_2$ at $x=d_2$ right of the particle.
 In between at $|x| < d_1,d_2$, the gravitational potential on the particle and its derivative read as

-with $G$ the gravitational constant.
+with $G$ the gravitational constant; here we assume the standard gravitational Newtonian potential, but this can also be experimentally tested at the relevant scale \cite{cheng2024proposal}.
 The corresponding Poisson and Moyal phase frequencies in the approximate two-state evolution of the particle are

-We can now choose a configuration that clearly identifies the phase shift with angular frequency $\omega_C$ caused by the Poisson bracket, distinguishing it from the quantum Moyal case at $\omega_Q$ or any other nonclassical phase shift caused by the unknown term $\mathcal{G}_H$ in Eq.~\eqref{eq:eom_2state}.
-In particular, by placing two different masses ($M_1\neq M_2$) asymmetrically such that $M_1 / d_1^2 = M_2 / d_2^2$, we achieve $\omega_C = 0 \neq \omega_Q$ and thus sensitivity to any nonclassical deviation.
+With two masses instead of a single one, we can now choose a configuration that clearly identifies the phase shift with angular frequency $\omega_C$ caused by the Poisson bracket, distinguishing it from the quantum Moyal case at $\omega_Q$ or any other nonclassical phase shift caused by the unknown term $\mathcal{G}_H$ in Eq.~\eqref{eq:eom_2state}.
+In particular, by placing two different masses ($M_1\neq M_2$) asymmetrically such that $M_1 / d_1^2 = M_2 / d_2^2$, we achieve $\omega_C = 0 \neq \omega_Q$ for any arm separation $\Delta x>0$ and thus sensitivity to any nonclassical deviation.
 Alternatively, we could seek deviations from the quantum case by adjusting for $\omega_Q = 0$ or vary the mass positions in subsequent repetitions to probe the dependence of the phase shift on the distances $d_1, d_2$.
 An experimentally feasible configuration for $\omega_C=0$, but with a significant quantum phase shift, is given below.

 At this point, we compare our setup with previous experiments.
 First, the phase shift due to the gravitational field of Earth observed in Ref.~\cite{colella1975observation} provides only limited information about the unknown term $\mathcal{G}_H(\hat{\rho},x,y)$.
 To see this explicitly, let $M_1$ represent Earth and $M_2=0$.
 Any realistic arm separation will always be orders of magnitude smaller than Earth's radius, $\Delta x \ll d_1$, which results in a linear potential and $\omega_C \approx \omega_Q$, so the phase shift can be attributed to the Poisson bracket.